core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	 	 The Export "exp" attribute is used as a flag to indicate that a link description MAY be exported by a resource directory to external directories.
 	 	 </t>
 	 	 <t>
-	 	 The CoRE Link Format is used for many purposes between CoAP end-points.
+	 	 The CoRE Link Format is used for many purposes between CoAP endpoints.
 Some are useful mainly locally, for example checking the observability of a resource before accessing it, determining the size of a resource, or traversing dynamic resource structures.
 However, other links are very useful to be exported to other directories, for example the entry point resource to a functional service.
          </t>

 	</section>